Saturday, August 31, 2024

 No, not me but I am a little bit of a princess.
 Today we are at the Kenai Princess Resort.
 Who knew that they had an RV Resort on the same property as the Fancy Princess Wilderness Lodge.
 This is me sitting on Kathe’s lap while we were driving in the rain.

-The drive today was only a little over 50 miles but it was raining the whole way here.
+The drive today was only a little over 50 miles, but it was raining the whole way here.
 There was a little confusion trying to find the Resort.
 Luckily our GPS helped us find the place which was hidden in the woods.
 And, when we did finally arrive there was a sharp turn down a steep driveway.
-Jim had to disconnect the car to maneuver down the driveway, but thank goodness the rain stopped just then.
-Once we were settled into our site things began to took up.
+Jim had to disconnect the car to maneuver down the driveway but thank goodness the rain stopped just then.
+Once we were settled into our site things began to look up.
 The sun was even peeking through the clouds.

 Kathe, Jim and Warren took a hike down to the Russian River before dinner.
 The trail was very steep but worth the effort.
 They hiked down to river and watched the water rushing by.
 It was so clear that you could actually see fish swimming in the water.